Effects of self-avoidance on the packing of stiff rods on ellipsoids: Analysis

-Figures \ref{fig: sig_vs_delta} - \ref{fig: sig_vs_epsilon} show the different ground states of Eq.\eqref{eq:mean field central} while varying either $\delta$, $u$, or $\epsilon$ for given values of the other two parameters.
-Most notably we can identify a very different behaviour depending on the flattening, $\delta$.
+Figures \ref{fig: sig_vs_delta} - \ref{fig: sig_vs_epsilon} show the different {least energy} states of Eq. \eqref{eq:mean field central} while varying either $\delta$, $u$, or $\epsilon$ for given values of the other two parameters.
+Most notably, we can identify a very different behaviour depending on the flattening, $\delta$.
 When $\delta>0$ (prolate ellipsoid) a gradual (though maybe fast) transition into a polar order is seen as either $\delta$, $u$, or $\epsilon$ get larger.
-This is a very natural result as we would expect stiffer filaments to prefer a less bent configurations.
-These can be achieved by ordering along the longer, lower average curvature, dimension.
-A similar argument is valid for growing flattening, in which most of the ellipsoid has a very small curvature along it, except for a small region near the poles.
-In contrast, the effect of self avoidance is more subtle.
-Naively, one would expect that when self avoidance is very strong certain non-intersecting configurations will become more stable even if they are not energetically preferential.
-Such possible configurations include both a polar order ($\sigma \sim 0$), but also an azimuthal order $\sigma \sim 0.5$.
-As such, aside of driving the ground state faster into a higher - order state (as can be seen, e.g in figure \ref{fig: sig_vs_u}), it also gives rise to a meta-stable state with $\sigma \sim 0.5$ (see appendix \ref{app: metastable}).
-This state's domain of existence depends both on $\delta$ and $\epsilon$ since, for example, filament that are very stiff (or very soft), will snap (or easily "slide") out of this metastable arrangement.
+This is a very natural result as we would expect stiffer filaments to prefer less bent configurations.
+These can be achieved by ordering along the longer, lower average curvature, direction.
+A similar argument is valid for {large} flattening, in which most of the ellipsoid has a very small curvature along {its long axis}, except for a small region near the poles where the curvature is very large.
+In contrast, the effect of self-avoidance is more subtle.
+Naively, one would expect that when self-avoidance is very strong certain non-intersecting configurations will become more stable even if they are not energetically preferential.
+Such possible configurations include both a polar order (described by $\sigma \sim 0$), {in which the filament mostly points toward the poles}, but also an azimuthal order (described by $\sigma \sim 0.5$), {in which the filament points mainly along the orthogonal direction to the ellipsoid axis of symmetry}.
+As such, except for driving the ground state faster into a more ordered state (as can be seen, e.g in Figure \ref{fig: sig_vs_u}), it also gives rise to a meta-stable state with $\sigma \sim 0.5$ \cite{supp}.
+The range of parameter in which this state exists depends both on $\delta$ and $\epsilon$ since, for example, filaments that are very stiff (or very soft), will snap (or easily "slide") out of this metastable arrangement.